barseghyanartur/django-fobi/README.rst

 - Each plugin (form element or form handler) or a callback - is a Django micro-app.

-Note, that Fobi does not require django-admin and administrative rights/ permissions to access the UI, although almost seamless integration with django-admin is implemented through the ``simple`` theme.
+Note, that `django-fobi` does not require django-admin and administrative rights/permissions to access the UI, although almost seamless integration with django-admin is implemented through the ``simple`` theme.

 Main features and highlights